-- Completed a Free Application for Federal Student Aid (FAFSA) or the New Jersey Alternative Financial Aid Application - Enrolled in at least six (6) credits per semester Fall and/or Spring - Do not have a prior Associate or bachelor's degree - Make satisfactory academic progress - Have a total household adjusted gross income between \$0 \$65,000 (as of the 2020-2021 AY)
+- Completed a Free Application for Federal Student Aid (FAFSA) or the New Jersey Alternative Financial Aid Application by applicable state deadlines - Enrolled in at least six (6) credits per semester Fall and/or Spring - Does not have a prior Associate or Bachelor's degree - Make satisfactory academic progress - Have a total household adjusted gross income between \$0 - \$80,000 (as of the 2020-2022 AY)

-Union County College Scholarships
+Union College Scholarships

 The Union County College Foundation offers a wide variety of scholarships to help you achieve your educational goals.
-Last year, the Union County College Foundation awarded over \$1 million in scholarships to hundreds of our students.
+Last year, the Foundation awarded over \$1 million in scholarships to hundreds of our students.
 Scholarships are a form of financial aid that does not have to be repaid.